 Most of the methods I read about involved applying actual flea and tick medication to the neck of your birds, as you would do with a cat or dog.
-This option is one I deemed a last resort for my chooks.
+This option is one I deemed a last resort.
 If you have an infestation, you may have to do this.
 I read about some folks having to cull their whole flock because the stick-tight fleas were so bad.
 If you do choose to go the route of applying medication, be sure to do your research on doses and brands.
 Also, you’ll need to discard of your eggs for 2-4 weeks or longer.
 Applying chemical directly to your bird means it’s soaking into their system; that chemical can also make it to those beautiful fresh eggs, unfortunately.

 There are also methods where people bathe their chickens in a type of chemical dip.
 This, too, was not something I was willing to do unless an infestation occurred.
 My chickens would also hate me forever…it would’ve been a sight to see though, me trying to bathe my chickens!
 I suggest you go to backyardchickens.com and search their site.
 I found the most personal experience stories there!

 - First, I followed the steps above to thoroughly clean out my coop and dispose properly of the bedding so the little devils didn’t come hopping back.
 You HAVE to do this.
 Yes, it’s no fun and the fleas are hopping all over you just mad that you’re disturbing them.
 Put your work pants on, slide on your rain boots, spray yourself with diluted tea tree oil and get to it!
 No excuses, Y’all.